Church services at 8:30 a.m. in the chapel and

 Local Churches: Please send the names of U of M students from your local church to the Wesley Foundation

 so they can be invited to join the Wesley House activities.
-Students are encouraged to attend either First or Grace UMC in Missoula.
+Students are welcomed at either First or Grace UMC in Missoula.

 United Methodist Women

-on Conference and District UMW activities on the conference web page.
+You can find information on Conference and District UMW activities on the conference UMW web page.

-First Church also has UMW Fellowship Groups which meet once a month.
+** UMW Fellowship Circles meet once a month.
 Nothing compares to a small supportive group of women!

-GEMS Fellowship meets the third Thursday at 7:00 p.m. in the church library Sept. -May
+GEMS Fellowship meets the third Thursday at 7 p.m. in the church library Sept-May

 This group of working women is particularly interested in the UMW Reading program and are supportive of one another.